Tales from the not-so frugal trenches.

 Since I had never used Airbnb before (remember, we haven’t been on vacation in 6 years!), I was able to open a new account with a referral code and saved $50 on my booking.
 SCORE!
 Feel free to use my referral code to open a new account (just use a new email address) to save on a future booking.
 We booked for 1 night- all the budget could handle, unfortunately.
 But if we leave first thing in the morning, we can do the beach that day and then head to the cabin for 1 night and then do something the next day on the way back home.
 I think it will be a much-needed break even if it is a bit short!

 We really felt like we needed a good break so I hope this summer vacation on a budget turns out to be a success!
+Maybe next time we can save a bit more money and actually do a huge trip.
+I have always wanted to travel to Europe!
+Maybe one day!

 I’ll keep you posted on how it goes!